ericyangyu/ericyangyu.github.io/_pages/about.md

 # Passion Projects
 I work closely with a local San Diego middle school to bring STEM to low-income and historically disadvantaged communities.
+Having grown up in a low-income household with no ties to industry or academia, I am blessed to have found mentors in college that inspire me every day.
+They showed me ropes that I didn't know existed, and taught me what kind of person I want to become.
+As a result, I wish to do the same for others.
+By giving back to the community, I aim to inspire students like how my mentors inspire me.

-I am looking for collaborations to further enrich student experiences.
+I am actively looking for collaborations to further enrich student experiences.
 Reach out to me if you have an idea and we can talk.
 Here are some photos of past events:

 <img src="./images/cpm/cpm_052722_0.jpg">